Scott-Zeta/Data_Analysis_with_Python_Mooc/README.md

 5. group (), group for different parttern
     - | for or, M(r|s|rs) looking for Mr, Ms and Mrs
     - can use $ for group number, e.g. $1, $2, $3 for (1)(2)(3), $2$3 for (2)and(3)

+## Regular expression in Python
+1. Raw String, put an r before a string, r"\tString", it will use \t literally without turn into tab.
+2. re.compile(r'regular expression') will create a seach patterns.
+Can have flag, such like re.compile(r'', re.IGNORECASE/re.I)
+3. pattern.finditer(String) return a iteratable re.match object, each include sub strings matche to pattern
+4. for every match in iteratable object group, also follow the re group above, group(0) for whole match substring, then 1,2,3...
+5. pattern.sub(r'\2\3', String), replace the original string with group 2 and group 3
+6. finditer(String), return match object with extra info. findall(String) return matches as list of String.
+If it has group in regular expression raw String, it will return group tuples or the only group
+7. pattern.match() only return the first one or null(if not exist). pattern.search() will return the first one too but with full info like finditer()